 For connecting wirelessly to Leica Total Stations, the current implementation uses battery-powered WiSnap RS–232 Serial to Wireless dongles.
 Total Station system settings should be set at RS–232 output, GSI–16 Mask 2, and communication settings should be set at 9600 baud, 8 bit, no parity, 1 stop bit. iDig listens on the default WiSnap port 55555 for heartbeat packets and uses these packets to identify nearby Total Stations.
 WiSnap comm settings for open and close messages should be set to zero (e.g. “set comm close 0” and “set comm open 0”).

-Special thanks goes out to the field supervisors, assistants, and diggers at the Athenian Agora Excavations who have provided valuable testing and feedback, especially Mike Laughy, Matt Baumann, James Artz, Laura Gawlinski, Brian Martens, Nicholas Seetin, Daniele Pirisino, and Johanna Hobratschk.
+Created by Bruce Hartzler and Georgios Verigakis.
+Special thanks goes out to the field supervisors, assistants, and diggers at the Athenian Agora Excavations who have provided valuable testing and feedback, especially Mike Laughy, Matt Baumann, James Artz, Laura Gawlinski, Brian Martens, Nicholas Seetin, Marcie Handler, Daniele Pirisino, and Johanna Hobratschk.
+To Thierry Theurillat, a programmer's dream beta-tester.
 To Anne Hooton for creating the application icon and color palettes.
+To Molly Richardson, the best editor in the world.
 And to John Camp, the excavation director, for his constant and enthusiastic support of this project.